lf-edge/ekuiper/docs/en_US/guide/ai/tensorflow_lite_external_function_tutorial.md

 ## Conclusion

-In this tutorial, we walk you through building external function plugin to leverage a pre-trained TensorFlowLite model.
+In this tutorial, we walk you through building external function to leverage a pre-trained TensorFlowLite model.
 If you need to use other GRPC services, just follow the steps to create customized function.
 Enjoy the AI in edge device.